How to Launch and Grow a Peer-to-Peer Lending Business – 6 Critical Components

 3. Determine your credit scoring criteria

 The credit review process is a major component of your business model, because P2P prospects are looking for faster approvals and lower interest rates.
-Successful marketplace lenders use creative credit scoring techniques to qualify more borrowers without taking on undue risk.
+Successful marketplace lenders use creative credit scoring techniques to potentially expand approval rates, but only if models are properly validated and monitored for risk.
 More borrowers can mean more investors, because the platform is presenting a wider range of investment opportunities.
 It’s all part of nurturing a community of long-term platform participants.

 LaaS systems can be a good choice for lenders who prefer to buy rather than build.
 Top LaaS platforms include P2P lending modules with state-of-the-art credit scoring techniques.
 They integrate traditional credit bureau reports, alternative credit scores, and proprietary models supported by AI and machine learning.